Employment

-Strategies to End Homelessness (STEH) is a nationally-recognized leader of a coordinated community effort to end homelessness in Greater Cincinnati.
+Strategies to End Homelessness (STEH) is a nationally recognized leader of a coordinated community effort to end homelessness in Greater Cincinnati.
 Since 2007, STEH has led a comprehensive system of care to prevent and eventually end homelessness in Cincinnati/Hamilton County.
 Working in partnership with 30 non-profit organizations, STEH coordinates a centralized emergency shelter helpline, homelessness prevention, street outreach, emergency shelter and housing solutions with the goal of ending homelessness.

-STEH is hiring a Full Time (40 hours per week) Central Access Point (CAP) Intake Specialist position.
-CAP Intake Specialists serve as the primary access point for potentially homeless and homeless families and individuals seeking homelessness prevention services or emergency shelter within the Greater Cincinnati and Hamilton County area.
-CAP Specialists answer calls to the CAP intake line, assess the needs of callers, and assist callers by providing appropriate services and referrals.
+The Central Access Point serves as the primary access point for potentially homeless and homeless families and individuals seeking homelessness prevention services or emergency shelter within the Greater Cincinnati and Hamilton County area.
+CAP Intake Specialists answer inbound calls to the CAP intake line, complete initial assessments to determine caller’s needs, ensure accurate data and information collection in the HMIS and provide appropriate referrals and resources.

 Essential Job Functions